Dennis Schroder NBA Playoffs Player Props: Lakers vs. Nuggets

 Dennis Schroder Insights vs. the Nuggets

-- Schroder's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the league.
+- Defensively, the Nuggets are ranked eighth in the NBA, allowing 112.5 points per game.

-- The Nuggets are the best team in the league, conceding 40.8 rebounds per contest.
+- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.
+- In terms of assists, the Nuggets have allowed 25.7 per contest, 15th in the league.

-- The Nuggets are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per game.
+- The Nuggets are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per contest.

 Dennis Schroder vs. the Nuggets